osx-screencast

 -a,--application Set screen recording application (Default: 'Quicktime Player')

--h,--help Show this message
+-h,--help Show this messageexport

 usage: osx-screenshot-export [-h]